Institutional Conflict of Interest Policy

 Policy

 In pursuing its mission, the university must conduct its activities free of improper influence.
 An institutional conflict of interest exists when a financial relationship between the university and an external entity compromises the integrity of institutional responsibilities or decision-making.
 An institutional financial relationship may be created by gifts, payments, grants, royalty income, or other benefits provided to the university from external sources or from equity interests held by the university in other entities.
-Institutional conflicts of interest may involve any university activity carried out in the pursuit of the university’s mission in which the judgement of those involved has the potential to become affected by the university financial relationship.
+Institutional conflicts of interest may involve any university activity carried out in the pursuit of the university’s mission in which the judgement of those involved has the potential to become affected by the university's financial relationship.
 Of particular concern are conflicts that arise in any educational, administrative, or research decision-making process or in the conduct of research involving human subjects.

 This policy does not require that the university refrain from conducting university business with external entities that have a separate financial relationship with the university.
 However, in such instances, potential institutional conflicts of interest must be identified promptly and resolved appropriately.
 Additionally, this policy does not govern the reputational review of a gift, payment, grant, royalty income, or other financial benefit provided to the university.
 (See related information.)